Field Trip Buses

 2. It is imperative for school sites to communicate all off-site movement of students with Student Support at the district office and the Transportation Department.
 Refer to and follow the district's Field Trip Procedures provided to Office Managers.

 3. When scheduling a trip, designated school site staff members should promptly enter trip information into TransTraks to check availability.
-We recommend providing at least two months' notice but no less than two weeks.
+We recommend providing at least 2 months' notice, but no less than 2 weeks' notice.
 Trip dates in the Spring may fill up quickly, so early entry is encouraged.
 Please refer to the Transportation Department’s Blackout date list to ensure availability.
 Charter buses may be available on blackout dates at a higher cost.

 - All trips are subject to availability.

 - Trip requests must include the name and phone number of the trip’s lead contact, who is responsible for and present on the trip.
-That person should be capable of addressing inquiries from drivers and our Transportation scheduler while on the trip.
+That person should be able to address inquiries from drivers and our Transportation scheduler while on the trip.

 - Our primary obligation for our transit buses (activity buses) is to transport students residing in the Bay Point area who attend Mt.
-Diablo and Olympic High Schools home to school.
+Diablo and Olympic High Schools to and from school.

 - Trips cannot commence until after the home-to-school trips.
 In most instances, the earliest buses can arrive at school sites is 8:30 a.m., and buses must return to the school sites by 2:45 p.m.
 (Monday, Tuesday, Thursday, and Friday) and 1:45 p.m. on Wednesdays.
 Inquire with Kay Caughran to discuss if your trip requires a return later than 2:45 p.m./1:45 p.m. on Wednesdays.
-When school staff enters the trips into TransTraks, the site pickup time and return time of the trips should reflect the 8:30 a.m. arrival to the site and return time of 2:45 p.m.
+When school staff enters the trips into TransTraks, the site pickup time and return time should reflect the 8:40 a.m. site arrival and the 2:45 p.m. return time.

 - Always consider traffic and travel time for the return-to-site time.

 - Charter bus companies have their own cancellation policies.
-Charter companies have varying cancellation charges including 50 to 100 percent of the full trip charge when cancelling late.
+Charter companies have varying cancellation charges, ranging from 50 to 100 percent of the full trip charge for late cancellations.
 Refer to your charter bus quote for details on their cancellation policy.

 4. Determine the expected return time to your school.
-When inputting the departure time for the return trip, consider the approximate drive time on Google Maps and add an additional ten minutes for compliance with speed regulations.
+When entering the departure time for the return trip, consider the approximate drive time on Google Maps and add an additional 10 minutes to account for speed limits.
 Our drivers adhere to a maximum speed of 55 mph per DOT regulations and prioritize student safety.
 Adjustments to site departure may be necessary.
 Please refrain from estimating a 30-minute trip time from locations such as San Francisco, Marin, and Sausalito.

 - Accuracy in entering start and end times for activity trips and athletic events on TransTraks is crucial.
 Realistic and precise departure and return times for events like football games must be provided on the TransTraks trip schedule.
-School bus drivers are required to adhere to federal regulations governing school bus drivers' hours of service, as outlined by Title 49 of the Code of Federal Regulations (CFR), established by the Federal Motor Carrier Safety Administration (FMCSA) and the California Department of Motor Vehicles (DMV).
+School bus drivers are required to adhere to federal regulations governing their hours of service, as outlined in Title 49 of the Code of Federal Regulations (CFR), established by the Federal Motor Carrier Safety Administration (FMCSA) and the California Department of Motor Vehicles (DMV).
 School bus drivers in California, like commercial drivers in other states, are subject to federal regulations governing their hours of service.
-These regulations are designed to ensure the safety of passengers, especially school children, by limiting the amount of time a driver can spend behind the wheel and mandating rest breaks.
+These regulations are designed to ensure passenger safety, especially that of schoolchildren, by limiting the time a driver can spend behind the wheel and mandating rest breaks.
 Some of the key regulations include:

 - Maximum Driving Hours: In California, school bus drivers are generally limited to driving a maximum of 10 hours after being off-duty for 8 or more consecutive hours.
 This is in accordance with federal regulations.